 The spot price of platinum simply represents the price at which the metal can be purchased or sold at the present time.
 It is the current monetary value of a specific weight unit(s) of platinum, typically ounces.

 Platinum supplies are far from unlimited.
-The metal is actually scarcer than gold and is far more desirable industrially due to its anti-corrosive, yet easily shapeable properties.
+The metal is actually scarcer than gold and is more desirable industrially due to its anti-corrosive, yet shapeable properties.

 Naturally, the deeper we go, the tougher the ground.
-That means more and stronger explosives, better machinery, and more energy to not only build but operate that machinery.
+That means more and stronger explosives and better machinery.
+And even more energy to both build and operate such machinery.